 The market sentiment for equities was very poor for most of the year, weighed by rising commodity prices, rising inflation, rising interest rates, and Russia's invasion of Ukraine.
 Riskier markets clearly underperformed markets perceived as safer and MSCI World index hence fell only 5.9% (in SEK) compared to MSCI Emerging Markets Index -7.3% and MSCI Frontier Markets x GCC falling 19.7%.
-2021 closed with many markets near year-high with more upbeat signals coming from decreasing global COVID-related restrictions and hopes of increasing trade and tourism revenue as well as ignoring, what many perceived as transitory, the inflation.
-2022 turned out the be very different.
-Most of the year has been about trying to gauge the effects of commodity prices' impact on inflation (and the painful realization that it wasn't transitory at all), currency reactions to deteriorating Balance of Payments, and economic impact from central banks rate hikes to counter those effects as well as the impact from Russia's war in Ukraine.
+So, while 2021 closed with many markets near year-high with more upbeat signals coming from decreasing global COVID-related restrictions and hopes of increasing trade and tourism revenue as well as ignoring, what many perceived as transitory, the inflation, 2022 turned out the be very different.
+Most of the year has been about trying to gauge the effects of earlier mentioned commodity prices on inflation (and the painful realization that it wasn't transitory at all), currency reactions to worse Balance of Payments, and economic impact from central banks rate hikes to counter those effects as well as the impact from Russia's war in Ukraine.

 With less willingness to take risks, it's not hard to understand why our markets underperformed.
-Add that their economies are also more vulnerable to economic shocks at a macro level, with less reserves to counter economic swings with, and fewer stable institutions with resources to handle bumps in the road combined with an unstable political environment.
-The rising commodity prices put a strain on most of our countries' balance of payments (since they are net importers of commodities), which puts pressure on the currencies, further exacerbated by the general USD strength.
+Add that their economies are also more vulnerable to economic shocks at a macro level, with less reserves to counter economic swings with, and also fewer stable institutions lacking efficient resources to handle bumps in the road combined with an unstable political environment.
+The rising commodity prices put a strain on most of our countries' balance of payments (since they are net importers), which puts pressure on the currencies further exacerbated by the general USD strength.

-Global markets are now slowly adjusting to the new environment, and the longer-term effects of decreased spending power by consumers in developed markets are still to be fully visible.
-Emerging and frontier consumers have had to adjust more quickly as they have lived through cycles like these more recently.
+Global markets are now slowly adjusting to the new environment, and the longer-term effects of decreased spending power by consumers in developed markets still waiting to be seen, emerging and frontier consumers have adjusted more quickly as they have lived through cycles like these more recently.